AnteBucan/keyb-hr/font/hx/README.md

 # HR
-"Non-standard" Croatian fonts in:
+"Non-standard" combined Croatian fonts in:
-- CP10852 (CP437 with Croatian diacritics in CP852 and CROSCII standard)
+- CP10852 (CP437 with Croatian diacritics in CP852 and CROSCII standards)
-- CP10912 (CP437 with Croatian diacritics in ISO8859-2 and CP1250 standard)
+- CP10912 (CP437 with Croatian diacritics in ISO8859-2 and CP1250 standards)
-- CP11250 (CP437 with Croatian diacritics in CP1250, ISO8859-2 and CROSCII standard)
+- CP11250 (CP437 with Croatian diacritics in CP1250, ISO8859-2 and CROSCII standards)
 - CP437

 ## Prerequisites